 This fresh and tangy cucumber mango salsa is one of my favorite toppings for simple pan-seared salmon.
-It’s a fast and easy condiment that is packed with colorful, seasonal vegetables.
+It’s a fast and easy paleo condiment packed with colorful, seasonal vegetables.
 This is weeknight cooking at it’s easiest and most delicious.

 Cucumber Mango Salsa Recipe Notes